wasayq5/NaturalHazardsWebMap/README.md

 # Natural Disasters Web Map

-This web map provides information on various types of natural disasters worldwide, built using various python libraries.
-You can access it [here](https://disasters_map-1-e0855033.deta.app/).
+This web map provides a map with information on various types of natural disasters worldwide, built using various python libraries.
+It has been deployed and can be accessed [here](https://disasters_map-1-e0855033.deta.app/).

 ## Features